stanislavlevin/pyproject_installer/docs/designs/deps_cmd.md

 deps verify

 # howto add at first time
-- don't add any of 'pyproject_installer deps'-based macros into RPM spec file
+- append pyproject_deps_verify macro to %prep section of RPM spec file
-- build a package with pyproject_installer
+- run through %prep phase (we need unpacked sources and applied patches if any)